Main challenges of insect farming

 Insects as pet food

-Insect-based pet foods can emit two to ten times more greenhouse gases than traditional pet foods that use slaughterhouse by-products.According to a study, pet food emits around 1 – 2 kg CO2e per kg of protein, while insects emit from 3 to 24 kg CO2e per kg of protein (if not fed on waste)—source: page 35 of this preprint.
+Insect-based pet foods can emit 2 to 10 times more greenhouse gases than traditional foods based on slaughterhouse by-products.According to a study, pet food emits around 1 to 2 kg of CO2e per kg of protein, while insects emit 3 to 30 kg of CO2e per kg of protein (if not fed on waste).

 Insects as human food